eandersons/energi-docker-compose/README.md

 Steps to update Energi Core Node container:

-1. stop and remove the Energi Core Node container:
-  `docker-compose down`;
-2. pull changes from repository:
+1. to pull changes from repository:
   `git pull`;
-3. build image and start the container:
+2. to build image and recreate and run the container:
-  `docker-compose up --build --detach`.
+  `docker-compose up --build --force-recreate --detach`.